vordimous/zilla-docs/src/concepts/kafka-proxies/mqtt-proxy.md

 ### Messages on Kafka

 All MQTT messages brokered by Zilla are published on the `messages` Kafka topic.
-The MQTT message topic becomes the kafka key
+The MQTT message topic becomes the Kafka key.

 ### Retaining Messages